 Another risk factor is family history.
 When your family member has the condition, your likelihood of experiencing them increases.
 If that family member is your mother, your odds of developing leiomyomas is about three times higher than average.

 Race also plays a part in determining one's likelihood of developing leiomyomas.
-African Americans are slightly more likely than whites to develop them later in life, although for women under age 35 the likelihood is about the same regardless of race.
-Asian women are less likely to experience associated symptoms.
+Black Americans are slightly more likely than Caucasian Americans to develop them later in life, although for women under age 35 the likelihood is about the same regardless of race.
+Asian women are less likely to develop fibroids.

 Diet plays another important part in the development of leiomyomas.
 Some foods seem to encourage them, while other foods seem to discourage them.
 Diets linked with a higher risk include a lot of red meat (beef, ham).
 Diets linked with a lower risk include plenty of green vegetables.
 Eating dairy products (milk, yogurt, cheese, ice cream, etc.) at least once a day was shown in one large study to reduce the risk.
 Eating enough micronutrients, including iron, vitamin A, and vitamin D, may also help lower a patient's risk.

-Because this condition can cause heavy bleeding, patients may experience anemia.
-Often this is mild, and can be alleviated with iron pills and diet changes.
+Because this condition can cause heavy bleeding, those affected may experience anemia or iron deficiency.
+Often this is mild and can be alleviated with iron pills and diet changes.
 If it goes untreated though, anemia can cause exhaustion and lethargy.
 In severe cases, heart problems can result from anemia.
-Read on for more health information for battling anemia.

 There are a few complications of leiomyomas that will need a doctor's care.
 Go see your doctor if you experience heavy periods, or if your periods become more painful.
 Talk to a doctor if you find it difficult to control your urination or if you urinate more frequently.
 If you notice the length of your periods increase for more than three cycles, or if you experience persistent heaviness or pain in your pelvis or lower abdomen, go see a doctor.